getmyinterns/docs/gmi-docs/docs/internship-providers/internships.md

 sidebar_position: 2
 ---

-# Finding and Managing Internships
+# Finding and Managing Interns

-## How to Search and Apply for Internships
+## How to Search for Interns and Offer Jobs

-## Tracking Your Internship Applications and Status
+## Tracking Your Job Offers

-## How to Accept or Decline Internship Offers
+## How to Accept or Decline Internship Applications